Skip to main content

 Step 2.
 Access the dashboard

-To access the deployed Kubeflow environment, connect to the dashboard.
-From here, you can manage various Kubeflow resources and configure the Jupyter Notebook environment.
+Access the deployed Kubeflow environment through its dashboard to manage resources and configure your Jupyter Notebook environment.

-1. In the KakaoCloud Console, go to Load Balancing > Load Balancer.
+1. Go to Load Balancing > Load Balancer in the KakaoCloud console.

 open http://{LB_PUBLIC_IP}

-1. After accessing the dashboard, log in using the owner email account provided during the Kubeflow creation step and the initial password sent to the owner’s email.
+1. Once connected to the dashboard, log in using the admin email and the initial password sent to that email during Kubeflow setup.

 Step 3.
 Create Jupyter Notebook

-2. Navigate to the Notebooks page and click the [+ New Notebook] button at the top right.
-Refer to the information below to create a new notebook.
+2. On the Notebooks page, click the [+ New Notebook] button in the top right corner.
+Refer to the following settings to fill in your notebook information.

-NameNameUsed to identify the notebook instance in the Kubeflow dashboard
+NameNameUsed to identify the notebook instance in the dashboard

 Docker ImageImageSpecify the Docker image